faris-xhan/my-first-express-session/README.md

 # My First Express Session

-A simple log in and registeration page to learn about express-session.
+A simple log in and registeration page.

 ## Description

 A log in and registeration page for user to log in and create account using express-session module.
 There is no database to save user.
-It is for studying purpose.
+I'm learning express-session.

 ## Getting Started